WuzhengMa/FaceSuperResolution/README.md

 For other implementations(e.g. analytic method and iterative method named Conjugate Gredient Method with a CPU running environment) on solving the linear equation, check out the link above.

+A database for test images will not be included in this repository.

 ### Makefile command for different compilation purposes